imayank45/Youtube-Chatbot-Using-LangChain-Based-On-RAG/README.md

 💬 How It Works in Streamlit
 ----------------------------

-*   Enter a YouTube video URL
+*   Enter a YouTube video ID

 *   The app fetches its transcript